c0rydoras/slides/examples/preprocess.md

-# Slides
+# Folien

-You can add a code block with three tildes (~) and write a command to run before displaying the slides, the text inside the code block will be passed as stdin to the command and the code block will be replaced with the stdout of the command.
+You can add a code block with three tildes (~) and write a command to run before displaying the folien, the text inside the code block will be passed as stdin to the command and the code block will be replaced with the stdout of the command.

 ```